Nine of Swords Tarot Card Meaning & Interpretations

 A personal experience of the scene depicted in the 9 of Swords image is described in the book The Power of Now by Ekhart Tolle the celebrated spiritual teacher.
 Ekhart describes in the book's introduction "waking up in the early hours with a feeling of absolute dread", a repeating thought of "I cannot live with myself any longer" causing him sleepless pain and misery until he became aware of the paradox of that thought "I'm I one or two?" ("I" and "myself") which led to his enlightenment by realising that only one of them was real, the silent watcher that is consciousness.
 We can exist and be conscious without thought but thought cannot exist without consciousness.

 Only 3 cards in the Minor Arcana of the Rider Waite Smith (RWS) Tarot depict the character looking directly at you symbolising being in the present moment.
 The King Of Swords, the 9 Of Cups and the 4 Of Pentacles.
 In the RWS Major Arcana more than half of the cards depict front facing, consciously present, characters.
-These characters are at peace and content with all they have.
+These characters are at peace and content with all they have, they are not focused on the past or the future but only on the present moment with their mind quietened.
+The character in the 9 of Swords faces right, or East, in the direction of the future which is where their mind is and the source of their mental torture.

 The 9 of Swords is a card of stress, worry, extreme mental pain and anguish and sleepless nights.
 The element here is Air which relates to challenges, conflicts and the mental aspects of our lives.
 The storms on the path of life that we have to navigate through.
 In numerology a number has positive, negative and destructive influences.
 The suite of Swords tends to focus on the negative and destructive.
 The negative aspects of the number 9 in numerology are emotionalism, egocentricity, sentimentality and aimless dreaming.
 The 9's are also card's of solitude and can indicate loneliness and a feeling of being alone in a problem or difficult times like The Hermit which is the ninth card of the Major Arcana.
 Card number 18 of the Major Arcana The Moon is also a numerological 9 (1+8) and this card can warn of delusions, dreams, nightmares and things not being all what they appear to be.